the0choi/fit-trackr/README.md

 # Trackr

-Trackr is a web app designed to help monitor, maintain and improve your accountability for your help.
+Trackr is a web app designed to help monitor, maintain and improve your accountability for your health.
 Keep daily logs of your day-to-day metrics such as calories, heart rate, sleep and weight manually, or connect to the Fitbit API to extract the data for you.

 ### Features
 * Track your daily health metrics